 - Deployment can require additional tooling

-Key Use Cases for PyTorch
+Key use cases for PyTorch

 Deep Learning Research